mansong1/Azure-WebServer/README.md

 ### Introduction

 This is a project from Udacity Azure DevOps Nanodegree - Deploying a Web Server in Azure.
-For this project, we will write a Packer template and a Terraform template to deploy a customisable, scalable web server in Azure.
+For this project, we will write a Packer template and a Terraform template to deploy a customisable, scalable web server and jumpbox in Azure.

 ### Prerequisites